yurique/spa-ssr-proxy/README.md

 The value in the template is `title#title` - which means the page is considered rendered as soon as there is a `<title>` element with `id=title` (you can tweak your APP to do that when it knows it has finished rendering).

-For the pre-render (which uses the `history` API to navigate through the specified list of pages) we need a way to clear this "signal".
+For the pre-render (which will work the fastest if the `history` API is used to navigate through the specified list of pages, as the headless browser will not re-load/re-run the whole scrip) we need a way to clear the above "completion signal".
 This is specified by `pageConfig.resetSelectorScript`, in the template it's set to this:

 ```
 document.head.querySelector('title').removeAttribute('id')